 IT IS FURTHER ORDERED that the following processes shall be used to determine whether a domain is a Phosphorus Domain and to determine the disposition of such domains.
-With respect to domains alleged to meet the criteria to constitute Phosphorus Domains, and domains that are alleged to be Phosphorus Domains based on new criteria not listed in this Order, Microsoft shall submit a written motion to this Court or the Court Monitor seeking a declaration that such domains are Phosphorus Domains.
-This Court or the Court Monitor shall take and hear evidence and shall make determinations and issue orders whether domains are Phosphorus Domains, as set forth further below.
+With respect to domains alleged to meet the criteria to constitute Phosphorus Domains, and domains that are alleged to be Phosphorus Domains based on new criteria not listed in this Order, Microsoft shall submit a written motion to the Court Monitor and Special Master appointed below, seeking a declaration that such domains are Phosphorus Domains.
+The Court Monitor shall take and hear evidence and shall make determinations and issue orders concerning whether domains are Phosphorus Domains, as set forth further below, and subject to Federal Rule of Civil Procedure 53(f)(2).

-IT IS FURTHER ORDERED that, pursuant to Federal Rule of Civil Procedure 53(a)(1)(C) and the court's inherent equitable powers, Hon.
-Faith Hochberg (Ret.) is appointed to serve as Court Monitor in order to make determinations on disputes regarding whether particular domains are Phosphorus Domains, to make determinations and orders regarding whether particular domains are Phosphorus Domains, and to monitor Defendants' compliance with the Permanent Injunction.
+IT IS FURTHER ORDERED that, pursuant to Federal Rule of Civil Procedure 53(a)(1)(C) and the court's inherent equitable powers, and in light of Defendants' failure to appear in this action, the Hon.
+Faith Hochberg (Ret.) is appointed to serve as Court Monitor and Special Master in order to make determinations, resolve disputes, and issue orders regarding whether particular domains are Phosphorus Domains, and to monitor Defendants' compliance with the Permanent Injunction.
 The Plaintiff filed at Dkt.
 No. 24-9 an affidavit from Hon.
 Faith Hochberg (Ret.) "disclosing whether there is any ground for disqualification under 28 U.S.C. § 455," Fed.
 R. Civ.
 P. 53(b)(3); see also Fed.
 R. Civ.
 P. 53(a)(2) (discussing grounds for disqualification), and the record shows no grounds for disqualification.
 The following sets forth the terms of the appointment of the Court Monitor: